 Am I exempt under the FLSA or entitled to overtime wages?
-Ohio Overtime Lawyer
+Ohio Overtime Lawyers

-Contact our Ohio overtime lawyer with any questions about whether you are exempt and/or your right to overtime wages.
+Contact our Ohio overtime lawyers with any questions about whether you are exempt and/or your right to overtime wages.

 Overtime wages must be paid when a non-exempt employee works over 40 hours in any workweek.
 If your employer allows you to work over 40 hours in one workweek, but then reduces your hours in the next workweek to avoid paying overtime, that pay practice likely violates the FLSA.

 How do you know if you are an exempt employee or non-exempt employee?

 If you are an employee who is paid by the hour, then chances are a non-exempt and should receive overtime pay, but your classification is dependent upon your job duties.
 Salaried employees are typically exempt from the FLSA, or not entitled to overtime wages.
 However, employers regularly misclassify employees as exempt, salaried employees when in fact they are non-exempt employees and entitled to overtime pay.
 By misclassifying employees, employers avoid paying overtime wages.
 Our Ohio (FLSA) Wage and Hour Lawyers handle misclassification cases on a regular basis, call us if you believe you are being misclassified.

 Most employees are non-exempt, and therefore entitled to overtime pay, unless they fall into certain categories called exemptions.
 An employer has to prove an employee is exempt and exemptions are based upon the employee’s job duties.

 The following are exemptions under the FLSA for non-exempt employees (not entitled to overtime wages):